 Gerald L. Pouncey, Jr. is the Chairman of Morris, Manning & Martin, LLP.
 A Senior Partner in the firm, he also heads the Environmental and Infrastructure Practices.
 His primary focus is the acquisition, disposition and/or the redevelopment of properties with significant environmental impact (including state and federal superfund sites), mergers, investments and financing related to such properties and the development and implementation of green energy technologies and strategies.
 He lectures nationally on these topics.

 Mr. Pouncey has led efforts in the permitting, financing, acquisition, redevelopment and regulatory closure of numerous industrial properties, mines and landfills throughout the United States including a former wood treating facility in South Florida, a former airplane manufacturing facility in New York, former Department of Defense facilities, several former automobile assembly facilities across the country, a former granite mine in Maryland, a former chrome ore smelting facility in South Carolina, a former oil field in California and numerous other similar projects.
 Included with these projects is the Atlantic Station Redevelopment in Atlanta, a project that was recognized by the U.S. Environmental Protection Agency as the nation’s best Brownfield redevelopment.
 Mr. Pouncey has also led efforts in the expansion and redevelopment of various port facilities.
+He has also developed, negotiated and implemented various financial incentives allowing these projects to take place.
 He has served as lead negotiator for industry (both foreign and domestic) considering locating in the Southeast.
 Mr. Pouncey’s practice also encompasses all of the facets of design, development and construction of sustainable buildings, renewable energy facilities, including various LEED certified developments.